yiwen26/WindChaser/data/README.md

 ### Instructions

 More details are in the Jupyter notebook named `Wind_data_pre-processing`.
 Follow through the notebook and you can see features of our wind data.
-The work we do in this part is try to understand the data quickly.
+The work we did in this part is trying to understand the data quickly.
 We made efforts to construct some traditional simple model to analyze the power.
-Among all the kinds of data, you can only found that wind speed is more related with power generation (their correlation coefficient is very close to 1.0).
+Among all kinds of data, you can only found that wind speed is more related with power generation (their correlation coefficient is very close to 1.0).
 So we designed a strategy that we can use the natural data 'wind speed' to make prediction of power.
-But you can also see that the auto-correlation coefficient of speed and power is much far away form 1.0, it is around 0!
-Hence we choose to construct a re-current neural networks to forecasting the power.
+But then you can also see that the auto-correlation coefficient of speed and power is much far away form 1.0, it is around 0!
+Hence we choosed to construct a re-current neural networks to forecasting the power.